giantswarm/prometheus-rules/README.md

 ### Alerting

-The alerting rules are located in `helm/prometheus-rules/templates/alerting-rules`
+The alerting rules are located in `helm/prometheus-rules/templates/<area>/<team>/alerting-rules` in the specific area/team to which they belong.

 #### How alerts are structured